sagemath/sagewiki_to_gh-2022-10-10/days3/sprints/sparsenumerical.md

 [http://crd.lbl.gov/~xiaoye/SuperLU/#superlu]

-I am interested in other cabilities (eigenvalues in particular, I would like to work on sparse solvers first.)
+I am interested in other capabilities (eigenvalues in particular, I would like to work on sparse solvers first.)